 The enormous Canin massif in the Alps, on the border of Slovenia and Italia is formed from very thick (almost 1 km) Dachstein (Triassic) limestone layer.

 This mass of carbonate rock is a perfect example of karst processes.
-Speleologists have explored hundreds of kilometres of cave passages here, there are known more than 800 caves.
+Speleologists have explored hundreds of kilometers of cave passages here, there are known more than 800 caves.
 Many caves here are very deep and long, the deepest cave here is the 1,533 m deep Čehi 2 cave, several more caves are more than 1 km deep.

 Especially famous are the vadose pit caves of Canin massif, which basically are extremely deep wells, formed by a vertical flow of rainwater and meltwater through the limestone.

 "Cave of vertigo"

 Cave with the world’s deepest underground pitch – Vrtiglavica ("cave of vertigo, the cave of dizzyness" in Slovenian) – was discovered in summer 1996 by Italian speleologists.

 Some months later there was organized a joint Slovenian – Italian expedition, which reached the bottom of this fantastic cave on October 12, 1996.
 The descent was done by Slovenians Rok Stopar, Matjaz Zetko, Miran Zobec and Italians Massimiliano Palmieri, Louis Torelli, Roberto Spina, Matteo Rivarossi and Luca Tanfoglio.

 Description of cave

 Entrance of Vrtiglavica is located at the height of 1,900 m.
 The upper part of the cave is adorned with icicles and other ice formations – this is a danger to cavers far below.

 Upper 50 m of the cave are like a smooth, cylindrical wall, but further down it becomes narrow.
 At the depth of some 150 m cave becomes wide again – here starts large, half a kilometer deep well.

-At the depth of some 200 – 240 m from a side passage comes waterfall, which is one of the deepest underwater falls in the world – approximately 400 – 440 m high.
+At the depth of some 200 – 240 m from a side passage comes waterfall, which is one of the deepest underground falls in the world – approximately 400 – 440 m high.